Persons with Disabilities’ Leadership and Digital Inclusion: G3ict’s Position and Strategic Approach

 - The unavailability of sufficient subsidy and incentive-based programs for promoting digital inclusion in many countries.

-- Present dynamic platforms of dialogue between persons with disabilities , who are either digital inclusion advocates or digital accessibility practitioners, with policy-makers private sector technology companies, industries, engineers, and researchers through its legendary annual event of M-Enabling Summit,
+- Offer dynamic multi-stakeholder platforms of dialogue for persons with disabilities, digital accessibility practitioners, policy-makers and private sector through its flagship annual event, the M-Enabling Summit, and other global events,

-- Offer digital accessibility advocates and enthusiasts with disabilities extensive resources of education, certification, and scholarship programs in different areas of digital inclusion through its International Association of Accessibility Professionals (IAAP) and Digital Accessibility Right Education (DARE) Academy,
+- Provide digital accessibility advocates and professionals with extensive accessibility resources in education, certification, and scholarship offerings through its International Association of Accessibility Professionals (IAAP) and the Digital Accessibility Rights Education (DARE) Academy,

-- Engage a broad array of digital accessibility advocates and practitioners with disabilities through-out offering global advisory services (Global Advisory Council), and
+- Engage a broad array of digital accessibility advocates and practitioners with disabilities through its global advisory services (Global Advisory Center), and

-- Last but not least, the partnership with many representatives of regional and international organizations of persons with disabilities in its advocacy campaigns, particularly its recently formed Digital Accessibility Standard and Guidance Harmonization Work Group[6] that have played a pivotal leadership role in the negotiations leading to the adoption of the Global Digital Compat (GDC) by the United Nations General Assembly during the Summit of the Future held in September 2024.
+- Last but not least, create collaboration opportunities with representatives of regional and international organizations of persons with disabilities in its advocacy campaigns, particularly its recently formed Digital Accessibility Policy, Guidelines, and Standards Harmonization Work Group[6] (DASH-WG) that has played a pivotal leadership role in the negotiations leading to the adoption of the Global Digital Compat (GDC) by the United Nations General Assembly during the Summit of the Future held in September 2024.

-Five years have passed since the publication of the second edition of G3ict DARE Index in 2020.
-The number of CRPD ratifying countries has reached 185 so far.
-Much and speedy progress of technology development has taken place.
-New emerging technologies related innovations and discussions have been undertaken, particularly around the technological phenomenon of artificial intelligence.
-Increasing recognition of the role of technology in ensuring life opportunities for people in the aftermaths of Covid-19 pandemic.
-With all this in mind, and with the upcoming third edition of G3ict DARE Index 2025, the hope is that persons with disabilities leadership opportunities in the field of digital inclusion have been scaled up.
-For that, G3ict is continuing to leverage its commitment for enhancing the leadership role of persons with disabilities and their organizations through its ongoing educational and professional development programs, as well as its advocacy campaigns and efforts.
+Five years have passed since the publication of the second edition of G3ict’s DARE Index in 2020.
+During this time, the number of countries ratifying the CRPD has risen to 191.
+Rapid and significant technological advancements have occurred, with emerging technologies such as artificial intelligence taking center stage in innovation and discussion.
+The recognition of technology's role in ensuring life opportunities has grown, particularly in the wake of the COVID-19 pandemic.
+With the upcoming third edition of G3ict’s DARE Index in 2025, the hope is that leadership opportunities for persons with disabilities in the field of digital inclusion have expanded.
+To support this goal, G3ict remains committed to enhancing the leadership role of persons with disabilities and their organizations through its ongoing educational and professional development programs, as well as its advocacy campaigns and efforts.

 Footnote